Zoetermeer: Heavy rail

 Zoetermeer has three stations on the main railway between The Hague and Utrecht.
 Zoetermeer-Zegwaard, built when the city was connected by railway in 1868, burnt down in 1906.
 Later the station reopened 1965 on the same location as Zoetermeer-Oost.
 The main station, Zoetermeer station, was opened in 1973.
 Lastly, the newest station, Station Lansingerland-Zoetermeer, was completed in May 2019.

 The HSL-Zuid high speed line from Amsterdam to Paris passes Zoetermeer on its eastern side.
 Although there have been proposals to open a station on the line, this seems highly unlikely this will be realized.

 Motorway

 Zoetermeer is next to the A12 motorway, connecting The Hague with Utrecht, Arnhem and Germany.

 Religion

 Zoetermeer is the only place in the Netherlands with a temple of the Church of Jesus Christ of Latter-day Saints.
 It is situated near the old village centre.

 Entertainment and recreation

 This former new town used to be a satellite city of The Hague, as many residents worked, shopped and were entertained in The Hague.
 With the growth of Zoetermeer came a large theatre, mega cinema, and other entertainment such as go-karts, laser gaming, survival centre, and a golf centre.
-The "Locomotion" discothèque, the first mega disco of The Netherlands, was the oldest of them.
-Locomotion closed its doors in 2011 and has since become a restaurant called Eten Enzo.